 Denton County encompasses roughly 953 square miles and is located in the northern part of the Dallas-Fort Worth Metroplex adjacent to Collin, Dallas, and Tarrant counties.
-The county, founded in 1846, is one of the fastest growing counties in the U.S. with an estimated population of 933,220 in 2021 according to North Central Texas Council of Governments (NCTCOG) population estimates, an increase of 41% since 2010.
+The county, founded in 1846, is one of the fastest growing counties in the U.S. with an estimated population of 1,036,720 in 2024 according to North Central Texas Council of Governments (NCTCOG) population estimates.